starfederation/datastar-clojure/libraries/sdk-http-kit/README.md

 ### Detecting a closed connection

-Http-kit detects closed connection by itself.
-When so the `on-close` callback of `->sse-response` will be called.
+Http-kit detects closed connections by itself.
+When it dos the `on-close` callback of `->sse-response` will be called.

 ### SSE connection lifetime

-The connection stays alive until the client or the server closes it regardless of the ring API (sync vs async) you are using.
+The connection stays alive until the client or your code explicitly closes it server side regardless of the ring API (sync vs async) you are using.